01 of 09

 09 of 09

 There is little doubt your hamster will be able to destroy these play tubes pretty fast.
-However, if you consider the cost of of file folders (where I live I pay under 10 cents per folder by buying a box of 100) and the fact that you can make multiple tubes from each folder, the cost of each play tube is very small indeed.
-So these homemade play tubes are very inexpensive, safe (remember, stick with plain - not colored - folders), and best of all, lots of fun!
+However, if you consider the cost of file folders and the fact that you can make multiple tubes from each folder, the cost of each play tube is very small indeed.
+So these homemade play tubes are very inexpensive, safe (remember, stick with plain—not colored - folders), and best of all, lots of fun!

 Have fun making homemade play tubes for your hamster, and let your imagination go wild!